virtalis/AttributeUtils/README.md

 | key2 | value2 |

 Notes:
 - This function will create a new metanode if none exists for the attribute table of the size required to contain `data`
+- This function will print a warning and fail to create the node if the data is invalid in one of the following ways:
+  - Contains more than 125 rows of data
+  - Contains two rows with the same key
+  - Contains a row which doesn't contain a key and a value
 - All keys and values in `data` will be converted to strings using `tostring`